csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 In certain situations, we may wish to change a value in a tuple without changing _all_ values in the tuple.
 For this purpose, the **update** statement can be used.
 As we could for **insert** and **delete**, we can choose the tuples to be updated by using a query.

-Suppose that annual salary increases are being made, and salaries of all in- structors are to be increased by 5 percent.
+Suppose that annual salary increases are being made, and salaries of all instructors are to be increased by 5 percent.
 We write:

 **102 Chapter 3 Introduction to SQL**